ZbynekDostal/AID/README.md

 - **area_masks**

-    This directory contains images with areas.
+    This directory contains images with areas:
-    - Blue color is anchor area,
+    - blue color is anchor area,
     - red color is decrement area,
     - green color is increment area.